Check Out: 4k Vlogging Camera Under 20000

 - Weight: 116g / 4oz

 - Dimensions: 121.9 x 36.9 x 28.6 mm

 - MicroSD slot up to 256GB

 - LiPo 875 mAH 6.738 Wh battery, 140 mins operating time when shooting 1080p/30 fps video

-The Osmo Pocket only has two buttons making stand alone operation very straightforward.
-And button on the right turns the Osmo Pocket on, touchscreen controls allow you to select different shooting modes (photo, video, slow-mo, timelapse, pano), recording resolution (4K or 1080p), access settings like fast follow, slow follow, FPV, or to recenter the camera, and review files.
+The Osmo Pocket only has two buttons making stand-alone operation very straightforward.
+And the button on the right turns the Osmo Pocket on, touchscreen controls allow you to select different shooting modes (photo, video, slow-mo, timelapse, pano), recording resolution (4K or 1080p), access settings like fast follow, slow follow, FPV, or to recenter the camera, and review files.